PythonRam/Notion-Linux-App/README.md

  You can also search in Unity Search if you're on Ubuntu Go here to find your app [chrome://apps/](chrome://apps/)

+### YOU CAN ONLY LOGIN WITH EMAIL
+### IF YOU USE GMAIL LOGIN, JUST ENTER YOUR EMAIL AND THEY WILL SEND YOU A TEMP CODE TO LOGIN (Props to Devs on this).

 #### This is not a reverse engineered project but just a shortcut to launch the app
 ##I AM NOT RELATED TO THE COMPANY AND THIS IS TOTALLY UNOFFICIAL